koloideal/koloideal/README.md

 ## Experience

-- I am an aspiring Python developer.
+- I am an ambitious Python developer.
 - I actively use Telebot and Aiogram to create bots in Telegram.
 - I am also familiar with the creation of parser/grabber scripts.
 - I create simple pygame games